ubiquity/ubiquibot/README.md

 6. Copy the `X25519_PRIVATE_KEY` and append it in your local ubiquibot repository `.env` file as

    `X25519_PRIVATE_KEY=PASTE_YOUR_X25519_PRIVATE_KEY_HERE`

+## How to QA any additions to the bot

+Make sure you have your local instance of ubiquibot running.

+1. Fork the ubiquibot repo and add your local instance of ubiquibot to the forked repository.
+2. Enable Github action running on the forked repo and allow `issues` on the settings tab.
+3. Create a [QA issue](https://github.com/ubiquibot/staging/issues/21) similar to this where you show the feature working in the forked repo
+4. Describe carefully the steps taken to get the feature working, this way our team can easily verify
+5. Link that QA issue to the pull request as indicated on the template before requesting a review

 ## How to create a new release